felixgb/teapot2/README.md

 # My own 3d graphics drawing API

 Runs a rust websocket server (rust code in src).
-The user interface is javascript that decompresses the images from the rust server and sends back keyboard innput.
+The user interface is javascript that decompresses the images from the rust server and sends back keyboard input.

 ## Not working:
 - Frustum culling does not really work, yet